 The WiLMS model recommended establishing an in-lake total phosphorus goal and developing sufficient best management practices to meet that goal.

-5.B.vi
+WiLMS is being updated as part of a Diagnostic and Feasibility study, which will be completed in 2021 (see Section 5.B.vi).

 USGS Lake Monitoring (2004-Present)